-Guiding upland hunts at Pheasant Bonanza has presented a wide array of hunters from first time (young & older) to seasoned veterans.
-I enjoy the stories told while in the field and the laughter shared on great and not so great moments.
-I have been fortunate to accompany some outstanding folks on hunts!
+Guiding upland hunts at Pheasant Bonanza has presented Tom with a wide array of hunters from first time (young & older) to seasoned veterans.
+He enjoys the stories told while in the field and the laughter shared during great and not so great moments.
+He has been fortunate to accompany some outstanding folks on their hunts!

-I was introduced to waterfowl hunting in my early 30s and was “all in” for many years.
-I was given a lot of grief by friends whenever I was planning to squeeze in a pheasant hunt and chastised for chasing “ditch pigeons”.
-A few years later I was introduced to turkey hunting and have some of my greatest memories associated with those hunts.
-Shooting Sports has become another passion of mine, much to my family’s dismay.
-I drag my wife and kids to various shoots around the region and embarrass them when I walk up to a shooter I feel may be struggling and lend them a suggestion or two.
-Dog trials have also taken up the past couple of years.
-I am in no way a staunch competitor, but I thoroughly enjoy the camaraderie and watching dogs work.
+When it comes to other outdoor activities, Tom was introduced to waterfowl hunting in his early 30s and was “all in” for many years.
+He was given a lot of grief by friends whenever he was planning to squeeze in a pheasant hunt and chastised for chasing “ditch pigeons.”
+A few years later he was introduced to turkey hunting and has some of his greatest memories associated with those hunts.
+Shooting Sports has become another passion of Tom’s, much to his family’s dismay.
+He drags his wife and kids to various shoots around the region and embarrasses them when he walks up to a shooter who may be struggling and lends them a suggestion or two.
+Dog trials have also taken up the past couple of years of Tom’s life.
+He says he is in no way a staunch competitor, but he thoroughly enjoys the camaraderie and watching dogs work.

-I have been guiding/mentoring hunts since 2008.
-Early on, while instructing hunter’s education, I jumped at the chance to become a mentor and engaging young people to the opportunities our great state has to offer.
-Waterfowl and turkey hunting were my immediate choice for mentoring early on, but I eventually drifted back into upland hunting and started guiding upland hunts more often in recent years.
+Tom has been guiding/mentoring hunts since 2008.
+Early on, while instructing hunter’s education, he jumped at the chance to become a mentor and engaging young people to the opportunities the great state of Nebraska has to offer.
+Waterfowl and turkey hunting were his immediate choice for mentoring early on, but he eventually drifted back into upland hunting and started guiding upland hunts more often in recent years.